lrslab/nanoCEM/docs/index.md

-Meanwhile, to visually display the differences in current features of selected data points between two groups, the selected points within each group can be subjected to Principal Component Analysis (PCA).
+Meanwhile, to visually display the differences in current features of selected data points between two groups, the selected points(A2030) within each group can be subjected to Principal Component Analysis (PCA).

 <center>![f5c_pca](zscore_density_f5c.png "f5c_pca") </center>